2010 KABC 10th Region Player of the Year

 games, and ended up starting 16 games his freshman

-The Rieger traditon continues to live on at Brossart
+The Rieger traditon continued to live on at Brossart

-became a freshman in 2010-11 and played with the JV
+became a freshman in 2010-11 and played varsity

 |Photos Courtesy Of